-What is Macrame?
+What is Macrame2

 Macrame is a really useful skill.
 It’s become something of a rediscovered art that has been thought lost or something that is consigned to the past as an old-fashioned past.
 However, it’s starting to see something of a resurgence in interest.
 When it’s done correctly, it can be a fantastic sight to see.
 There are many designs and uses for macrame, and it can be a deeply rewarding hobby; plus, it will really brighten up your home and give it an individual feel.